laravel/docs/redis.md

 	$redis = Redis::connection();

 This will give you an instance of the default Redis server.
-You may pass the server name to the `connection` method to get a specific server as defined in your Redis configuration:
+If you are not using server clustering, you may pass the server name to the `connection` method to get a specific server as defined in your Redis configuration:

 	$redis = Redis::connection('other');